Ruth Scurr

-Ruth Scurr, aka Lady Stothard, is a British writer, historian and literary critic.
+Ruth Scurr, Lady Stothard FRSL (born 1971), is a British writer, historian and literary critic.
 She is a Fellow of Gonville and Caius College, Cambridge.

 Education

 Scurr was educated at St Bernard's Convent, Slough; Oxford University, Cambridge University and the Ecole Normale Supérieure, Paris.
 She won a British Academy Postdoctoral Fellowship in 2000.

 Works

 Scurr's first book, Fatal Purity: Robespierre and the French Revolution (Chatto & Windus, 2006; Metropolitan Books, 2006), won the Franco-British Society Literary Prize (2006), was shortlisted for the Duff Cooper Prize (2006), long-listed for the Samuel Johnson Prize (2007) and was listed among the 100 Best Books of the Decade in The Times in 2009.
-It has been translated into five languages.

-Her second book, John Aubrey: My Own Life (Chatto & Windus, 2015; New York Review of Books, 2016), was shortlisted for the 2015 Costa Biography Award and the James Tait Black Memorial Prize.
+Her second book, John Aubrey: My Own Life (Chatto & Windus, 2015; New York Review Books, 2016), was shortlisted for the 2015 Costa Biography Award and the James Tait Black Memorial Prize.

 Her third book, Napoleon: A Life in Gardens and Shadows (Chatto & Windus, 2021; Norton, 2021), was published to critical acclaim on both sides of the Atlantic to mark the 200th anniversary of Napoleon's death.
 It won the Society for Military History Distinguished Book Award for Biography (2022).